goug76/docker-templates/README.md

 | Portainer     | Web UI to manage Docker                        |
 | ...and more   | Explore each folder for more templates         |

-Each folder contains a `docker-compose.yml` and sometimes sample config files or README notes.
+Each folder contains a `docker-compose.yml`, an `.env`, `README.md` and sometimes sample config files.

 ---